OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/backup-using-json-50.rst

 ---------------------------------------------------------------------------------------

-This example shows how to restore the databases for three controllers connected to the Tungsten Fabric Configuration database (config-db).
+This example shows how to restore the databases for three controllers connected to the OpenSDN Configuration database (config-db).
 This example assumes a JSON backup file of the databases was previously created using the instructions provided in `Simple Database Backup in JSON Format`_.
 The